KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 ## Proposed Solution
 The proposed solution involves the following steps:
-- Data Extraction: Utilize the CoinMarketCap API to collect live data on the top cryptocurrencies, including market capitalization, trading volume, price, and other relevant metrics.
-As well as leverage Google
-  Custom Search Engine API to collect latest information, news,opinions and insightson the crypto market.
+- Data Extraction: Utilize the CoinMarketCap API to extract live data on the top cryptocurrencies, including market capitalization, trading volume, price, and other relevant metrics.
+Also wewill leverage Google Custom Search Engine API to extract latest information, news,opinions and insightson the crypto market.
 - Data Transformation: Employ Synapse Data Engineer in Microsoft Fabric to transform and cleanse the extracted data, ensuring data quality and consistency.
 - Sentiment Analysis: Leverage the Google CSE JSON API to extract daily news and opinions related to the top  cryptocurrencies.
-Perform sentiment analysis using Synapse Data Science to gauge market sentiment and identify emerging trends.
+Perform sentiment analysis using
+  Synapse Data Science to gauge market sentiment and identify emerging trends.
-- Dashboard Development: Create a dynamic dashboard in Power BI that visualizes key performance indicators (KPIs) for each cryptocurrency, including price charts, trading volume trends, and sentiment analysis results.
+- Dashboard Development:Create a Semantic Model(Entity Relation Diagram) for the Crypto Data Table and Crpto News Table In Lakehouse, this serves as the bases of our dynamic report in Power BI which visualizes key performance indicators (KPIs) for each cryptocurrency, including price charts, trading volume trends, and sentiment analysis results.
 - Data Activator: To configure  email alerts in Power BI visuals to predict market sentiments shaped by latest news, opinions and releases in the digital asset space.
 - Orchestrate the whole process as an End-to-End Pipeline using Microsoft Fabric- Data Factory.

 ## Benefits